Will Smith’s Bad Boys co-star reveals actor’s ‘intense’ behind-the-scenes habit

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Retired NBA star John Salley, who co-starred alongside Will Smith in three of the four Bad Boys movies, has spoken about working with the actor on the films.
+Retired NBA star John Salley, who co-starred alongside Will Smith in three of the four Bad Boys movies, has spoken about working with the actor on set.

 Salley, 60, appeared in the first two titles as hacker-turned-Miami PD technician Fletcher.
 This past summer, he returned for the action comedy franchise’s fourth entry, Bad Boys: Ride or Die.